keensoft/alfresco-user-space-template/README.md

 Alfresco User Space Template
 ============================

-Adds the ability to create a default set of folders to an Alfreso user home by leveraging Space Templates.
+Adds the ability to create a default set of folders to an Alfresco user home by leveraging Space Templates.

 After installing this AMP in your Alfresco WAR, you can create a folder under Data Dictionary for user home templates.
 Then, anything you put in that folder will be copied into the user home folder for new users.